 Best Use Cases:

-- Business intelligence and data analysis
+- Multimodal content understanding and analysis

 4. LLaMA 3.3 (Meta)